pierre-amadio/LXX/notes/README.txt

 #This repository store the information needed to build the septuagin module LXX for the Sword engine.

+# You will need the following installed before starting:
+# sword
+# the 2.5 version of the LXX module for sword (used as a reference for the strong number)
+# python 3.6 with the maching sword module
+# virtualenv

 #1) Prepare your environnement.

 #You will need several python module that may not be packaged in your distro.